-- A. CalPERS Health Care - The Authority shall continue to maintain its health contract with provides health insurance benefits to employees through the California Public Employees' Retirement System (CalPERS) for employees' health care coverage through the Public Employees' Medical and Hospital Care Act.
-(PEMHCA). - 2.
-The Authority shall contribute towards the payment of health care for employees' health care coverage. premiums on behalf of each eligible active employee and each eligible retiree, an equal contribution as set forth in California Government Code 22892 of the Public Employees' Medical and Hospital Act of the (PEMHCA).
-That amount is equal to the PEMHCA statutory minimum which is \$149 for 2022, and a yet undetermined amount for years following 2022.
-Eligible active employees include the following: - i.
-Full-time regular, limited-term or probationary employees who, upon hire or starting in the position, are reasonably expected to average thirty (30) or more hours of service per week [i.e. one hundred thirty (130) hours per month]; and - i-ii.
-Part-time regular, limited-term or probationary employees who, upon hire or starting in the position, are reasonably expected to average at least twenty (20) hours of service per week. - 2.3.
+- 1. The Authority shall continue to maintain its health contract with the California Public Employees' Retirement System (CalPERS) for employees' health care coverage. - 2.
+The Authority shall contribute towards the payment of health care for employees' health care coverage, on behalf of each eligible active employee and each eligible retiree, an equal contribution as set forth in California Government Code 22892 of the Public Employees' Medical and Hospital Act (PEMHCA).
+That amount is equal to the PEMHCA statutory minimum which is \$15149 for 20232, and a yet undetermined amount for years following 20232.
+Eligible active employees include the following: - a.
+Full-time regular, limited-term or probationary employees who, upon hire or starting in the position, are reasonably expected to average thirty (30) or more hours of service per week [i.e. one hundred thirty (130) hours per month]; and - b.
+Part-time regular, limited-term or probationary employees who, upon hire or starting in the position, are reasonably expected to average at least twenty (20) hours of service per week. - 3.
 The Authority shall provide a Section 125 Cafeteria Plan for active eligible employees and pay the following amounts for employees' health care coverage and other benefits: - a.
-For 202218, full-time employees shall receive a monthly cash allotment in the amount of one thousand seven hundred and sixty-eight dollars and eighty-two cents (\$1,768.82) two thousand one hundred and ten dollars and sixty-seven cents (\$2,110.67).
+For 20232, full-time employees shall receive a monthly cash allotment in the amount of) two thousand twoene hundred and twenty-nine ten-dollars and twenty-foursixty-seven cents (\$2,229.242,110.67).
 This amount shall be adjusted annually each January in the amount equal to the average percentage increase of the CalPERS Health Plans for that year.
 The average percentage increase shall be computed by averaging the increase in the CalPERS Health Plans in which the employees are eligible to participate, with the exclusion of the Plan with the highest premium.